ermongroup/cs228-notes/inference/map/index.md

 \arg \max_y \log p(y|x) =  \arg \max_y \sum_c \theta_c(\bfy_c, \bfx_c).
 {% endmath %}

-{% marginfigure 'ocr' 'assets/img/ocr.png' 'Chain-structured conditional random field for optical character recognition.' %}
+{% include marginfigure.html id="ocr" url="assets/img/ocr.png" description="Chain-structured conditional random field for optical character recognition." %}
 We discussed structured prediction in detail when we covered CRFs.
 Recall that our main example was handwriting recognition, in which we are given images $$x_i \in [0, 1]^{d\times d}$$ of characters in the form of pixel matrices; MAP inference in this setting amounts to jointly recognizing the most likely word $$(y_i)_{i=1}^n$$ encoded by the images.

 Another example of MAP inference is image segmentation; here, we are interested in locating an entity in an image and label all its pixels.
 Our input $$\bfx \in [0, 1]^{d\times d}$$ is a matrix of image pixels, and our task is to predict the label $$y \in \{0, 1\}^{d\times d}$$, indicating whether each pixel encodes the object we want to recover.
 Intuitively, neighboring pixels should have similar values in $$\bfy$$, i.e. pixels associated with the horse should form one continuous blob (rather than white noise).
-{% marginfigure 'ocr' 'assets/img/imagesegmentation.png' 'An illustration of the image segmentation problem.' %}
+{% include marginfigure.html id="ocr" url="assets/img/imagesegmentation.png" description="An illustration of the image segmentation problem." %}

 This prior knowledge can be naturally modeled in the language of graphical models via a [Potts model](https://en.wikipedia.org/wiki/Potts_model).
 As in our first example, we can introduce potentials $$\phi(y_i,x)$$ that encode the likelihood that any given pixel is from our subject.
 We then augment them with pairwise potentials $$\phi(y_i, y_j )$$ for neighboring $$y_i, y_j$$, which will encourage adjacent $$y$$'s to have the same value with higher probability.